RacHiT101/Airbnb-Clone-With-ChatBox/README.md

 * Search and filter accommodations by location, price range, and type
 * Detailed accommodation information including amenities, photos, and reviews
 * Can list your own destination for the users and edit them in future
+* Chat with Other People interested and owner

 # Technologies Used